Faculty in Residence Call for Applications

 - Host social programs to encourage informal interactions (i.e. dinners, game nights, etc.) with residents

-- Attend at least one structured hall program hosted by hall staff or the hall association twice per semester
+- Attend structured hall programs hosted by hall staff or the hall council at least twice per semester

 - Attend each wing-meeting at the beginning of the semester and community meetings as requested

-- Lend support to RA and Hall Association staff in their programmatic efforts
+- Lend support to RA staff and hall council in their programmatic efforts

-- Attend Honors College programming, particularly Honors College orientation during Welcome Week, welcome back events and the medallion ceremonies
+- Attend Honors College programming, particularly Honors College Pre-Flight, welcome back events and the medallion ceremonies.

 Informal and Unstructured Interactions

-- Be a presence within the hall and at Housing events during Family Weekend
+- Be a presence within the hall and at Housing and Residence Life events during Family Weekend

 - Post a sign outside your apartment door that indicates who you are and how to contact you and meet with you